browserengineering/book/book/scheduling.md

 ```

 There are more calls to `render`; you should find and fix all of them.
+However, there is one call to `render` at the beginning of `click` that
+should remain, because it's necessary to make sure that layout is up-to-date
+before finding which layout object is under the click.

 Another problem with our implementation is that the browser is now
 doing `raster_and_draw` every time the active tab runs a task.